manfredsteyer/yarp-auth-proxy/readme.md

 - ☑️ Configuration via ``appsettings.json``

-- ☑️ Prepared for the upcoming OAuth 2.1
+- ☑️ Follows current best practices and is hence prepared for the upcoming OAuth 2.1

 ## ⚡️ Live-Demo